ansys/pylumerical/doc/source/api/interface_class.rst

     ansys.lumerical.core.DEVICE
     ansys.lumerical.core.INTERCONNECT

-The PyLumerical :doc:`User guide <../user_guide/index>` provides information on how to get started, and details of how to use the Lumerical class methods to interact with Lumerical products.
+The PyLumerical :doc:`User guide <../user_guide/index>` provides information on how to get started and details of how to use the Lumerical class methods to interact with Lumerical products.